I'm Dangerous Tonight: Plot

 Buchanan later tells Amy of Dr. Wilson's theory that garments worn in religious rituals are capable of possession, drawing out the worst qualities in the possessed.
 Captain Aikmen presses Amy for information on the deaths, to no avail.
 The coroner's assistant, Wanda Thatcher, commits several murders after finding the dress.
 Amy leafs through Wilson's animism book at the library and finds Wanda's contact information inside.

 Buchanan tells Amy that he knows about her acquisition of Wilson's cloak, but when he asks of its whereabouts, she says it was incinerated in Gloria's crash.
 Amy contacts Wanda, who lies about its incineration.
-After Amy gains access to Wanda's apartment, Wanda suspects she's been there and contacts the coroner for Amy's address.
+After Amy gains access to Wanda's apartment, Wanda suspects she has been there and contacts the coroner for Amy's address.

 Amy tells Captain Aikman she feels the dress is supernatural and possessing Wanda.
-Buchanan calls Amy at home to tell her that the dress hasn't been destroyed as she finds her aunt Martha has been murdered.
+Buchanan calls Amy at home to tell her that the dress has not been destroyed as she finds her aunt Martha has been murdered.
 Wanda attacks Amy, and while Amy initially escapes, Wanda eventually knocks her unconscious.
-Amy awakens to find she's wearing the dress.
+Amy awakens to find she is wearing the dress.
 Eddie enters and says he murdered Wanda and then put Amy into the dress, although it now appears to be powerless over her.
 When she rejects Eddie's advances and leaves, he angrily pursues her into a shed, but she removes the dress and convinces him to help her destroy it.

 Captain Aikman explains that they did not kill Wanda, and that she actually died from the fall.
 Amy then destroys the dress by placing it into a woodchipper.

 At Wanda's burial site, Amy throws the remains of the dress into her open grave.
-Amy later tells Buchanan she destroyed the dress and buried it with Wanda, and although he says he'd intended to do the same, he later digs up her grave and unearths the dress's remains.
+Amy later tells Buchanan she destroyed the dress and buried it with Wanda, and although he says he intended to do the same, he later digs up her grave and unearths the dress's remains.